Generalized Few-shot Semantic Segmentation: Experiments

+Nonetheless, cosine similarity is less effective than MLP for SCE, and `Cos' achieves comparable results to the baseline.
+This could be caused by the fact that $\vec{p}^{b, i}_{sup}$ is produced by ground-truth masks, hence $\vec{p}^{b, i}_{sup}$ is a reliable categorical representation, leading to a high similarity value with $\vec{p}^{b, i}_{cls}$ that directly suppresses the context brought by $\vec{p}^{b, i}_{sup}$ in Eq.~\eqref{eqn:capl_base_proto}.
+If we switch the weighing factors for $\vec{p}^{b, i}_{cls}$ and $\vec{p}^{b, i}_{sup}$ in Eq.~\eqref{eqn:capl_base_proto} (`SCE-Sw' in Table~\ref{tab:ablation_context}), the results will more rely on the content of $\vec{p}^{b, i}_{sup}$, losing the generalization power of $\vec{p}^{b, i}_{cls}$.
+Differently, we observe that values of $\vec{\gamma}_{sup}$ yielded by MLP are within a certain range (0.4-0.7) without corrupting to 0 or 1, but they are still generally proportional to the discrepancy between $\vec{p}^{b,i}_{cls}$ and $\vec{p}^{b,i}_{sup}$ of base class $i$.
+Thus, SCE (MLP) outweighs SCE-Sw (Cos) by producing moderate data-conditioned values to adequately balance the novel contextual and original information.

-\paragraph{Training and Testing Strategies} Since the training of CAPL picks `Fake Novel' and `Fake Context' samples to make the averaged feature compatible learned weights for building the updated classifier, we modify the training scheme of the baseline (denoted as `CAPL-Tr') accordingly for a fair comparison.
-Because the baseline only replaces the novel prototypes during the evaluation, therefore for CAPL-Tr, only `Fake Novel' is sampled and used to replace the base prototypes during training. `CAPL-Te' in the table represents that only the inference strategy of CAPL is performed on the baseline and there is no modification to the training phase of the baseline.
-We set $\gamma$ to the converged mean values of CAPL models for CAPL-Te models.
+\paragraph{Training and contextual enrichment strategies. } Since the training of CAPL picks `Fake Novel' and `Fake Context' samples to make the averaged features compatible with learned weights for building the updated classifier, we modify the training scheme of the baseline (denoted as `Baseline+') accordingly for a fair comparison.
+Because the baseline only replaces the novel prototypes during the evaluation, only `Fake Novel' is sampled and used to replace the base prototypes during training Baseline+.
+Therefore, Baseline+ is analogous to the methods in few-shot classification~\cite{imprint_cvpr18,dynamic_noforget}.
+Besides, `CAPL-Tr' denotes that CAPL is only performed during the training phase, keeping the novel class registration and evaluation phases intact as the baseline. `CAPL-Te' represents that CAPL is only performed during the \textit{novel class registration} and \textit{evaluation phases} and there is no modification to the baseline training.
+Since $\vec{\gamma}_{sup}$ is yielded by a trainable two-layers MLP, we set $\vec{\gamma}_{sup}$ to the mean converged values of CAPL for CAPL-Te.

-The results in Table \ref{tab:pascal5i_result} show that the training and inference strategies of CAPL complement each other -- both are indispensable.
-CAPL-Tr brings minor improvement to the baseline with only the training alignment is implemented, and CAPL-Te proves that, without the proposed training strategy, the inference method of CAPL produces sub-optimal results due to misalignment between the original classifier and new weights obtained by averaging support features.
+The results in Table \ref{tab:ablation_training} show that the training and contextual enrichment strategies of CAPL complement each other -- both are indispensable.
+CAPL-Tr brings minor improvement to the baseline with only the training alignment is implemented, and CAPL-Te proves that, without the proposed training strategy, the contextual enrichment method of CAPL produces sub-optimal results due to misalignment between the original classifier and the features.